 - Jelly or jam: A sweet spread made from fruit, sugar, and pectin.

-- Preservatives and additives: This help extend the product’s shelf life and maintain its texture.
+- Preservatives and additives: This helps extend the product’s shelf life and maintain its texture.

 Frequently Asked Questions